JohanVanSteenbrugghe/Nabu/README.md

 # WordCounter

-This is a C++ project that separates words from .txt files, counts and saves them into an SQLite database.
+This is a C++ project that separates words from a .txt file, counts and saves them into an SQLite database.

 ## Purpose